C0rn3j/cachyOS-website/src/content/post/2405-may-release.md

 The next new feature is an AI SDK Installation.
 This installation type automatically installs all required packages required to have a local AI Installation.
 This was done due to requests from an Local AI Enthusiasts group and will be further enhanced in the future.
 For now, this install method only works for CUDA and NVIDIA, but we are also working on introducing this for offical ROCm supported cards.
 ROCm support is planned to be released together with the next release.

 Last but not least, we are adding an experimental handheld Edition for CachyOS.
-The Deckify Edition automatically setups a Steam Deck like experience and installs all required Gaming Tools for it.
+The Handheld Edition automatically setups a Steam Deck like experience and installs all required Gaming Tools for it.
 We are also proud to announce that this version will use the LAVD Scheduler, which is funded by Valve and improves the Frametime and 1% lows on Handhelds dramatically.
-The Deckify Edition is currently tested on the Rog Ally, Lenovo Legion GO and MSI Claw.
+The Handheld Edition is currently tested on the Rog Ally, Lenovo Legion GO and MSI Claw.
 Steam Deck support is also being currently worked on, but there are some small issues that should be fixed with upcoming releases.
-For more information check out following: [Deckify information](https://discuss.cachyos.org/t/information-experimental-cachyos-deckify/203)
+For more information check out following: [Handheld information](https://discuss.cachyos.org/t/information-experimental-cachyos-handheld-edition/203)

 We are also working closely together with the sched-ext development team and currently testing their framework a lot.
 The Rusty Scheduler has made insane improvements for interactivity and is already used by many users in our community as the default scheduler with systemd services.